-ALSO (yes, it gets better), for an older kid (who's too cool to be in a stroller), just attach this rad little skateboard thingy (the Freerider) to the back of the stroller, and you have yourself a nice little impromptu sit n' stand (err, sit n' skate).
-Yeeeeee.
+ALSO (yes, it gets better), for an older kid (who’s too cool to be in a stroller), just attach this rad little skateboard thingy (the Freerider) to the back of the stroller, and you have yourself a nice little impromptu sit ‘n stand (err, sit ‘n skate).
+Yeeeeees.

-$11 ea (YAH, so don't lose it).
-Available at Amazon, Walgreens, Target.com, and Bed Bath & Beyond (if you can find it in stock, snatch it up!)
+~$10 ea (YAH, so don’t lose it).
+Available at Amazon, Walgreens, Target.com, and Bed Bath & Beyond (if you can find one in stock, snatch it up!).

 If you are a lover of modern design, you must check out the baby furniture from Bloom.

-Specifically, I am loving the Alma Papa crib and dresser.
-Simple, urban, eco-friendly, their cribs (and other stuff) will inspire major furniture jealously among your friends.
+Specifically, I am loving the Alma Papa crib.
+Simple, urban, eco-friendly, their cribs (and other stuff) will inspire major furniture jealousy among your friends.

 Um, no. I really don’t give a crap which Kardashian you paid off to “push” your overpriced, heavy, status item.
 I think a good stroller should speak for itself, no?

-Coming in at $69-$99 (btw, you should buy this through the Graco online store, it's cheaper!), it's about the same price as a plain stroller frame, like the Snap N Go, but this one can actually be used as a regular stroller after you're done with the car seat.
+Coming in at $69-$99, it’s about the same price as a plain stroller frame, like the Snap N Go, but this one can actually be used as a regular stroller after you’re done with the car seat.
 And the best part?
-It weighs less than 20 lbs, so it's not the huge, heavy behemoth that most other travel systems are.
-HOO ray.
+It weighs less than 20 lbs, so it’s not the huge, heavy behemoth that most other travel systems are.
+HOOray.

 Want more?
 It folds very easy and is generally easy to steer and manage.
 I give this 2 thumbs up in the value department.

 I fell in love with Lässig (a German company partnered with Moby) at this baby show.